alex-barth/HTB_cheatsheet/README.md

 see what user we are: `whoami` <br />
 check the bash history: `history` or `cat ~/.bash_history` <br />
 check sudo privileges of user: `sudo -l` <br />
-try to find vulerabilities in kernel, programs, etc., get kernel version with `uname -a` <br />
+try to find vulerabilities in kernel, get kernel version with `uname -a` <br />
+try to find vulnerable programs running as root with `ps -aux` <br />
 if we have no idea what to do: upload `LinEnum.sh` or `linuxprivchecker.py` on target machine (e.g. by via own webserver) and run them, or use `post/multi/recon/local_exploit_suggester` in msfconsole

 ## Cheatsheets